 Contracts form the basis of all commerce and business.
 On a base level, a contract is two (or more parties) agreeing and promising to the other they will act in a specified way, generally for both parties’ benefit – they each get something they want out of the contract.
 If something doesn’t go according to plan, each party has the agreement to refer back to and protect their interests.

 Enter Contract Management Software.
 As technology evolves and continues to grow exponentially, so does the advanced technology created to assist us in our daily and professional lives.
-Calling up a contract can now be done in seconds with content management software.
+Contract authoring and calling up a completed contract can now be done in seconds with cloud-based contract management software.
 For example: On page 52 of a ten-year-old contract, that particular tiny but important clause can be found in seconds by a simple digital search through the contract.
-The amount of time and tedium saved and the increased volume of concurrent contracts a small to medium enterprise can maintain with good contract management software is astounding.
+The amount of time and tedium saved and the increased volume of concurrent contracts a small business to a medium enterprise can maintain with good contract management software is astounding.

 Contract management software is a place to store your contracts.
 Many companies may find it logistically challenging to store a large number of contracts.
 They could save their contracts to a hard drive, but they still have a collection of documents without efficiently managing them.